 After you’ve explored Amsterdam’s historic canal ring, toured its world-renowned museums and absorbed its Old World charm, there’s much more to see beyond city borders.
-From iconic windmills to day-glow tulip fields and swans gliding on carefully constructed polders, a world far removed from the capital’s raw energy emerges in these great day trips, all within two hours of Amsterdam by bike or public transit:
+From iconic windmills to day-glow tulip fields, a world far removed from the capital’s raw energy emerges in these great day trips, all within two hours of Amsterdam by bike or public transit.

-1. The Bulb Fields: From mid-March–May, Holland’s Bollenstreek (Flower Strip) explodes in eye-popping ribbons of color.
+1. The Bulb Fields: From mid-March–May, Holland’s Bollenstreek (Flower Strip) explodes in ribbons of color.
 For a virtual view, check out Bollenstreekgid’s drone video.
-The star of the annual extravaganza is the tulip, a flower that spawned a billion-dollar industry that now encompasses auctions, foreign exports, domestic sales, public gardens and museums.
-All celebrate a horticultural tradition with roots stretching deeper than the 17th century, when a single tulip bulb could sell for more than its weight in gold.
+The star of the annual extravaganza is the tulip, a flower that spawned a billion-dollar industry that now encompasses auctions, exports, domestic sales, public gardens, and museums.
+All celebrate a horticultural tradition with roots stretching deeper than the 17th

-Every spring, the Dutch love affair with tulips transforms lowland fields from Haarlem to Leiden into a neon-striped floral carpet.
-Some of the most colorful fields surround Lisse, a small town that boasts the showstopper of the Bollenstreek: Keukenhof.
-Self-described as the world’s most beautiful spring garden, this bulb growers’ showcase is laced with ponds, indoor pavilions, walking paths and seven million candy-color blooms.
-Even if you don’t pay to enter the park, you can stroll through fields ablaze with color on your own at no cost.
+Every spring, the Dutch love affair with tulips transforms fields from Haarlem to Leiden into a neon-striped floral carpet.
+Some of the most colorful surround Lisse, a town that boasts the showstopper of the Bollenstreek: Keukenhof.
+Self-described as the world’s most beautiful spring garden, this bulb growers’ showcase is laced with ponds, pavilions, walking paths and seven million candy-colored blooms.
+Even if you don’t pay to enter the park, you can stroll through fields ablaze with color on your own.
 Pick up a map at the tourist center in Lisse or download one here.

-Insider Tip: Avoid visiting on weekends, when the fields are crammed with tour buses and organized groups, especially close to Keukenhof.
+Insider Tip: Avoid visiting on weekends, when the fields are crammed with tour buses and organized groups.
 Tour the fields on foot, following walking paths on the map available at the tourist office.
 Or rent a bike from Kees van Dam at Keukenhof’s entrance for about €10, including a cycle route.

 Getting There: From Amsterdam Central, take the train to Schiphol Plaza.
 Alternatively, catch the Airport Express (Bus #197) from stops on Marnixstraat, Leidseplein and Museumplein and take it to Schiphol.
 From Platform B2 at the airport, take the Keukenhof Express (Bus #858) to Lisse.